Jeep Grand Cherokee (ZJ): 1993

 The all-new, 1993 Jeep Grand Cherokee went on sale in April 1992 in Base, Laredo, and Limited trims.
-At launch all Grand Cherokees were powered by the 4.0 L Power Tech Inline Six-Cylinder engine, and were all four-wheel drive.
+At launch, all Grand Cherokees were powered by the 4.0 L Power Tech Inline Six-Cylinder engine, and were all four-wheel drive.
 Starting in early 1993, the Grand Cherokee became available with the 5.2 L Magnum V8 engine, and a Grand Wagoneer model became available with standard four-wheel drive and V8 power, as well as a plush leather-trimmed interior and faux vinyl woodgrain side and tailgate paneling.
-The 5.2 L Magnum V8 engine was available with the Quadra-Trac four-wheel drive system, which was based around a NV249 transfer case with a viscous coupler.
+The 5.2 L Magnum V8 engine was available with the Quadra-Trac four-wheel drive system, which was based around an NV249 transfer case with a viscous coupler.
 The Quadra-Trac system was a permanent four-wheel drive system that allowed up to 60% of power to the rear wheels and a 50–50 split when loss of rear traction occurred.
 It also had a low range that still utilized the viscous coupler in the 1993-1995 model years.
 In 1996 and beyond, the low range provided a true 50-50 lock between the front and rear axles.
 However, the system required little to no driver input, as it was automatically determined by the viscous coupler when more front bias was required.
-In addition to Quadra-Trac, a Selec-Trac Full-Time four-wheel drive system was available that was a "Shift-on-the-Fly" four-wheel drive system that had a 4-wheel drive part-time mode (50/50 lock) a 4-wheel drive full-time mode (variable front bias, much like the Quadra-Trac) and a 4 LO.
-The standard part-time four-wheel drive system in the Grand Cherokee was known as Command-Trac, a part-time only four-wheel drive, modes were 2 wheel drive, 4 HI and 4 LO.
-All three four-wheel drive systems featured a selector lever that was located next to the transmission gear selector or shifter.
-Two Wheel Drive Grand Cherokees featured a small storage area in place of the four-wheel drive selector lever.
+In addition to Quadra-Trac, a Selec-Trac Full-Time four-wheel drive system was available that was a "Shift-on-the-Fly" four-wheel drive system that had a 4-wheel drive part-time mode (50/50 lock), a 4-wheel drive full-time mode (variable front bias, much like the Quadra-Trac), and a 4 LO.
+The standard part-time four-wheel drive system in the Grand Cherokee was known as Command-Trac, a part-time only four-wheel drive.
+Modes were 2 wheel drive, 4 HI, and 4 LO.
+All three four-wheel-drive systems featured a selector lever that was located next to the transmission gear selector or shifter.
+Two-wheel drive Grand Cherokees featured a small storage area in place of the four-wheel drive selector lever.